-Always ensure that the weight of passengers, cargo and equipment being carried is within the weight limitations that have been established for your vehicle including both gross vehicle weight and front and rear gross axle weight rating limits.
+The Certification Label, found on the inside pillar of the driver's door, lists several important vehicle weight rating limitations.
+Before adding any additional equipment, refer to these limitations.
+If you are adding weight to your vehicle, always ensure that the weight of occupants, cargo and equipment being carried is within the weight limitations that have been established for your vehicle including both gross vehicle weight and front and rear gross axle weight rating limits.
 Under no circumstance should these limitations be exceeded.

 Exceeding any vehicle weight rating limitation could result in serious damage to the vehicle and/or personal injury.